spatts14/Xenium_5k_analysis_pipeline/README.md

 # Spatial Transcriptomics Pipeline Documentation

-1. Download Xenium data from the [FFPE Human Lung Cancer Data](https://www.10xgenomics.com/datasets/ffpe-human-lung-cancer-data-with-human-immuno-oncology-profiling-panel-and-custom-add-on-1-standard).
+Download Xenium data from the [FFPE Human Lung Cancer Data](https://www.10xgenomics.com/datasets/ffpe-human-lung-cancer-data-with-human-immuno-oncology-profiling-panel-and-custom-add-on-1-standard).

 Data is generated using the 10x Genomics Xenium platform.
 The data is for human lung cancer tissue.
 The panel includes 380 genes from the Xenium Human Immuno-Oncology Profiling Panel with custom add-on.

+Analysis framework is based on the [Squidpy](https://squidpy.readthedocs.io/en/stable/) library, which is a Python library for spatial omics data analysis.
+Squidpy is built on top of the [Scanpy](https://scanpy.readthedocs.io/en/stable/) library, which is a widely used library for single-cell RNA-seq data analysis.
+The analysis framework is designed to be modular and extensible, allowing users to easily add new features and functionality as needed.
+The code is organized into several modules, each of which is responsible for a specific aspect of the analysis pipeline.

+The original tutorials are linked here: [Xenium tutorual](https://squidpy.readthedocs.io/en/stable/notebooks/tutorials/tutorial_xenium.html)